“The movie becomes too reluctant to form a direct line between its plot and the viewer lest it lose track of its own thematic undercurrents.”

 by Ken Bakely

 In the movies, dinner parties usually don’t end well.
-Sally Potter’s The Party isn’t interesting in becoming an exception, and from the outset, it tears into its savaging of its caricaturish characters with great aplomb.
+Sally Potter’s The Party isn’t interested in becoming an exception, and from the outset, it tears into its savaging of its caricaturish characters with great aplomb.
 But there’s nowhere for the film to go from there, and once its establishes the general unpleasantness of its subjects, and their clear existence as personifications of different sectors of the British cultural, economic, and political elite in a post-Brexit world, it can’t do anything else except run around in circles.
 Everyone exchanges crisp verbal fireworks aplenty, and largely avoids physical confrontation until things get completely out of hand.
 They fight over the most momentary of attention, over who has the best or worst news to share at a given time, and over whose suggestions for other people’s predicaments are the most ludicrous.
 In Potter’s quest to analyze the current political climate through the most manic of farce, she doesn’t allow her characters to engage in ways that ever make them feel human.

 Yet these failures are not for lack of trying, especially on the part of the cast.
 Kristin Scott Thomas leads as Janet (Kristin Scott Thomas), an earnest politician who has been appointed shadow health minister for the opposition, a promotion which was the initial subject of the dinner.
 Alongside her partner Bill (Timothy Spall), the guests include her longtime friend, the cynical April (Patricia Clarkson) and her holistic-healer boyfriend Gottfried (Bruno Ganz); noted feminist academic Martha (Cherry Jones) and her pregnant partner Jinny (Emily Mortimer); and banker Tom (Cillian Murphy), who is married to one of Janet’s colleagues.
 Their disparate backgrounds and ideologies bring immediate conflict.
 But that’s only the beginning, as order is further undone by stunning revelations of past affairs, current illnesses, and imminent separations.
 It’s from here that The Party should kick into high gear as the actors engage each other with Potter’s scalding dialogue, but it’s all too rigid, confined to a few rooms in Janet’s house, and never much broader than its limited world.